Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Re-analysis of the gut microbiome data with cgSSL

-We pre-processed the raw 16s-rRNA data in the MG-RAST server \citep{keegan2016mg}; please see Section~\ref{app:preprocessing} of the Supplementary Materials for more details on the pre-processing.
-In all, we had $n = 178$ observations of $p = 11$ predictors and $q = 14$ taxa.
-Figure~\ref{fig:humangut2} shows the graphical model estimated by cgSSL-DPE.
-In the figure, edges are colored according to the sign of the effect, with blue edges corresponding to negative conditional correlation and red edges corresponding to positive conditional correlation.
-The edge widths correspond to the absolute value of the parameter, with wider edges indicating larger parameter values.
-We found a large number of edges between the different species, suggesting that there was considerable conditional dependence between their abundances after adjusting for the covariates.
-In fact, we found only two non-zero entries in $\Psi.$ We estimated that percutaneous endoscopic gastronomy (PEG), in which a feeding tube is inserted into the abdomen, had a negative direct effect on the abundance of \textit{Veillonella}, which is involved in lactose fermentation.
-Reassuringly for us, our finding aligns with those in \citet{takeshita2011enteral}, which reported a negative effect of PEG on this genus.
-We additionally found that staying in a day hospital had a positive direct effect on \textit{Caloramator}.
+In both graphs in Figure~\ref{fig:humangut2}, we observed many more edges between the different species (corresponding to non-zero $\omega_{k,k'}$'s) than edges between covariates and species (corresponding to non-zero $\psi_{j,k}$'s).
+In both graphical models, we estimated that percutaneous endoscopic gastronomy (PEG), in which a feeding tube is inserted into the abdomen, had a direct effect on the abundance of \textit{Veillonella}, which is involved in lactose fermentation.
+Our findings reassuringly align with those in \citet{takeshita2011enteral}, who reported a negative effect of PEG on this genus.
+Although cgSSL-DPE additionally identified staying in a day hospital as having a direct effect on \textit{Caloramator}, the corresponding bootstrap interval contained zero.

 Our results suggest that the large marginal effects reported by \citet{claesson2012gut} are a by-product of only a few direct effects and substantial residual conditional dependence between species.
 For instance, because PEG has a direct effect on \textit{Veillonella}, which is conditionally correlated with \textit{Clostridium}, \textit{Butyrivibrio}, and \textit{Blautia}, PEG displays a marginal effect on each of these other genus.
 In this way, the cgSSL can provide a more nuanced understanding of the underlying biological mechanism than simply estimating the matrix of marginal effects $B = \Psi\Omega^{-1}.$ We note, however, that \citet{claesson2012gut}'s dataset does not contain an exhaustive set of environmental and patient life-style predictors.
 Accordingly, our re-analysis is limited in the sense that were we able to incorporate additional predictors, the estimated graphical model may be quite different.
+Further, although we followed a relatively standard pre-processing workflow, we anticipate that our overall findings will be somewhat sensitive to some of the choices made in converting the raw microbiome data into the log abundances that we modeled.